alandoyle/hugo-cleite-theme/CONTRIBUTING.md

 **Issues** or **Bugs**: submit a new issue with information about your issue or bug.
 If you have a solution, then submit a new PR as described above.

-Thank you very much for helping to improve Cleithe.
+Thank you very much for helping to improve Cleite.